 Nevertheless, it’s difficult to overstate the importance of the Council of Nicea, not only for the dogma it defined but for what it said about Christianity as an institution.
 Consider again the last words of the Nicene Creed: “these the Catholic and Apostolic church anathematizes.”
-Our word “catholic” comes from the Greek katholikos, meaning “general,” “whole”, or “universal.”
+The word which is translated into the English “catholic” here is the Greek katholikos, meaning “general,” “whole”, or “universal.”
 Its use by the Council of Nicea reflects the desire for a single Christian orthodoxy.
 And that desire in turn holds within it the seed of the institution we know today as the Catholic Church.
-The time when Christianity had space for mystics and free thinkers like the Gnostics was quickly passing.
+The time when Christianity had space for mystics and free thinkers like the Gnostics was past.

 Having come this far, Christianity lacked only a book to tie it all together in blissful homogeneity.
 It needed a single canon of writings that were officially blessed as those directly inspired by and approved by God, a Christian equivalent — or rather addendum — to the Hebrew Bible.
 As should surprise no reader by this point, it was Alexandria that provided this final piece of the puzzle.